 Where people move

-The book Where People Move.
-50 art decorations from the history of the New Carlsberg Foundation by Tom Hermansen presents 50 unique works from the past ten decades and a fascinating story about the artists, about the creation of the decorations and about the interaction of the works with their surroundings.
-From Vilhelm Lundstrøm's mosaics, which hang isolated high up on the walls in Frederiksberg Swimming Pool, to Karin Lorentzen's water art at Torvet in Lemvig.
+The book Where People Go.
+50 Art Decorations from the History of the New Carlsberg Foundation by Tom Hermansen presents 50 unique works from the past ten decades and a fascinating story about the artists, the creation of the decorations, and the interaction of the works with their surroundings.
+From Vilhelm Lundstrøm's mosaics, which hang isolated high up on the walls of Frederiksberg Swimming Hall, to Karin Lorentzen's water art on the square in Lemvig.

-The New Carlsberg Foundation was established in 1902 by brewer Carl Jacobsen and is primarily financed by dividends from shares from Carlsberg A/S. Today, the foundation continues to work to realize the brewer's vision of strengthening art in society and making it accessible to the widest possible audience.
+The New Carlsberg Foundation was founded in 1902 by brewer Carl Jacobsen and is primarily financed by dividends from shares in Carlsberg A/S. Today, the foundation still works to realize the brewer's vision of strengthening art in society and making it accessible to the widest possible audience.

 Pages: 384